fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 ## So what's next?

-1. **Algorithms and Data Structures**
+1. **Continue Learning Algorithms and Data Structures**
+   - Already begun last month after finishing the bootcamp, **Data Structures and Basic Algorithms** is a priority (unfortunately my coding bootcamp unfortunately did not cover this as part of their 2019-2020 curriculum).
-   - It is worth saying that even though the coding bootcamp was a great experience it indeed *missed some important foundations* to build a software engineering career upon.
-This has to to do with learning about Data Structures and Basic Algorithms.
-Taking a look about coding interview questions, terms like **Big O**, **Recursion**, or **Dynamic Programming** pop-in.
-This will not only lay a foundation, but prepare one to learn about software issues in terms of scale, patterns and methodically apply them to day-to-day coding problems.
+   - Taking a look about coding interview questions, terms like **Big O**, **Recursion**, or **Dynamic Programming** pop-in.
+This will prepare me to deal with issues in terms of scale, patterns and methodically apply them to day-to-day coding problems.
 2. **Advanced JavaScript**
-    - I'll want to build on advanced concepts to lay upon my JS fundation.
-Here I'm thinking digging deep into **closures**, **OOP**, **FP**, **error handling** and ES6+ features.
-Digging into the inner workings of JavaScript also seems appealing.
+    - I'll want to build on advanced concepts to lay on top my JS fundation.
+Here I'm thinking digging deeper into **closures**, **OOP**, **FP**, **error handling** and ES6+ features.
+Learning about the inner workings of JavaScript also seems appealing.
 3. **Advanced React**
     - Building [Catoro](https://catoro.now.sh/) was an amazing experience that brought a deep interest in React.
     - I'm thinking about implementing a React app without Create React App to practice using Webpack.